AnastasiiaCherevan/Pima-Indian-Diabetes-Analysis/README.md

 5. Hypothesis Testing
    Used p-values to ensure that the identified patterns were not merely results of random chance (avoiding the "Confirmation Bias" discussed in my professional network).

+## Conclusion & Key Insights
+This study identifies critical "tipping points" where diabetes risk shifts from manageable to high.
+While the baseline risk is 36%, the probability escalates sharply once Insulin exceeds 137 $\mu U/ml$ (59% risk) or BMI crosses 47 (79% risk).
+The most vital discovery is the Synergy Effect: the combination of BMI > 30 and Glucose > 125 creates a "perfect storm," where risk compounds exponentially rather than linearly.

+Additionally, the analysis revealed a Survival Bias in the 60+ age group; lower prevalence in later life is likely due to high-risk individuals being filtered out earlier, rather than a biological advantage.
+Practically, this research advocates for a diagnostic protocol that "sounds the alarm" at these specific metabolic thresholds, prioritizing early intervention when Insulin-Glucose synergy is detected.

 ## How to Run

 ### Clone the repository